The History of Flatbreads

-- Using a lefsa stick, pick up lefse and place on hot lefsa baker (400 degrees F.).
-Bake until bubbles appear or browning starts on underneath side.
+- Using a lefsa stick, pick up lefse and place it on a hot lefsa baker (400 degrees F.).
+Bake until bubbles appear or browning starts on the underneath side.
 Turn several times.
 When done remove to a cloth-covered counter and cover with another towel until cooled.

 4. Crepe (France)